Cachaça

 Cachaça ([kaˈʃasɐ]) is a distilled spirit made from fermented sugarcane juice.
-Also known as pinga, caninha, and other names, it is the most popular spirit among distilled alcoholic beverages in Brazil.
-Outside Brazil, cachaça is used almost exclusively as an ingredient in tropical drinks, with the caipirinha being the most famous cocktail.
+Also known as pinga, caninha, and other names, it is the most popular spirit in Brazil.
+Outside Brazil, cachaça is used almost exclusively as an ingredient in tropical drinks, with the caipirinha being the most famous and popular cocktail.
 In Brazil, caipirinha is often paired with the dish feijoada.

 History

 Sugar production was mostly switched from the Madeira islands to Brazil by the Portuguese in the 16th century.
-In Madeira, aguardente de cana is made by distilling sugar cane juice into liquor, and the pot stills from Madeira were brought to Brazil to make what today is also called cachaça.
-The process dates from 1532 when one of the Portuguese colonists brought the first cuttings of sugar cane to Brazil from Madeira.
+In Madeira, aguardente de cana is made by distilling fermented sugar cane juice into liquor, and the pot stills from Madeira were brought to Brazil to make what today is also called cachaça.
+The process dates from 1532, when one of the Portuguese colonists brought the first cuttings of sugar cane to Brazil from Madeira.

-Cachaça can only be produced in Brazil, where, according to 2007 figures, 1500000000 L are consumed annually, compared with 15000000 L outside the country.
+The name Cachaça is legally protected; it can only be produced in Brazil, where, according to 2007 figures, 1500000000 L are consumed annually, compared with 15000000 L outside the country.
 It is typically between 38% and 48% alcohol by volume.
 When homemade, it can be as strong as the distiller wants.
-Up to six grams per litre of sugar may be added.
+Up to six grams of sugar per liter may be added.

-Figures from 2003 indicate 1.3 billion litres of cachaça are produced each year; only 1% of this is exported (mainly to Germany).
+Figures from 2003 indicate 1.3 billion liters of cachaça are produced each year; only 1% of this is exported (mainly to Germany).

 Production

 Cachaça, like rum, has two varieties: unaged (branca, "white" or prata, "silver") and aged (amarela, "yellow" or ouro, "gold").
 White cachaça is usually bottled immediately after distillation and tends to be cheaper.
 Some producers age it for up to 12 months in wooden barrels to achieve a smoother blend.
 It is often used as an ingredient in caipirinha and other mixed beverages.
 Dark cachaça, usually seen as the "premium" variety, is aged in wood barrels and is meant to be drunk neat.
 It is usually aged for up to 3 years, though some ultra-premium cachaças have been aged for up to 15 years.
 Its flavour is influenced by the type of wood the barrel is made from.

-There are very important regions in Brazil where fine pot still cachaça is produced such as Salinas in Minas Gerais state, Chã Grande in Pernambuco state, Paraty in Rio de Janeiro state, Monte Alegre do Sul in São Paulo state and Abaíra in Bahia state.
-Nowadays, producers of cachaça can be found in most Brazilian regions and in 2011 there were over 40,000 of them.
+In Brazil, there are regions where fine pot still cachaça is produced, such as Salinas in Minas Gerais state, Chã Grande in Pernambuco state, Paraty in Rio de Janeiro state, Monte Alegre do Sul in São Paulo, Luiz Alves in Santa Catarina state, and Abaíra in Bahia state.
+Nowadays, producers of cachaça can be found in most Brazilian regions, and in 2011, there were over 40,000 of them.